Update parent POM

 Use latest parent POM

 The Maven project object model ("POM") defines a parent project object model that provides default settings.
 An update of the parent POM will allow this plugin to compile with recent Java versions.
-The most recent parent POM files also provide additional static analysis like spotbugs.
+The most recent parent POM files also provide additional static analysis like spotbugs and optional automated source code formatting.

 Create a branch